mmcloughlin/addchain/README.md

 heuristics: Approximation, Divison, Halving and Lucas.
 Package [`alg/heuristic`](https://pkg.go.dev/github.com/mmcloughlin/addchain/alg/heuristic) implements a variation on these heuristics:

-* **Approximation**: looks for two elements a, b in the current sequence with sum close to the largest element.
+* **Approximation:** looks for two elements a, b in the current sequence with sum close to the largest element.
-* **Halving**: applies when the target is at least twice as big as the next largest, and if so it will propose adding a sequence of doublings.
+* **Halving:** applies when the target is at least twice as big as the next largest, and if so it will propose adding a sequence of doublings.
-* **Delta Largest**: proposes adding the delta between the largest two entries in the current sequence.
+* **Delta Largest:** proposes adding the delta between the largest two entries in the current sequence.

 Divison and Lucas are not implemented due to disparities in the literature about their precise definition and poor results from early experiments.